mminer/mminer.github.com/_posts/2019-02-02-high-performance-web-sites-and-even-faster-web-sites.md

 What a horror show.
 There might be legitimate scenarios where this craziness results in noticable speed improvements, but talk about a maintenance nightmare.
 Please don't write code like this unless you truly need to.
 Even more stressful is the description of unrolling loops and [Duff's Device](https://en.wikipedia.org/wiki/Duff's_device).
 My forays into game development ocassionally bring me into contact with convoluted performance hacks like this and they make me want to nap.

-It's not all dusty old tricks for long-resolved difficulties like string concatenation and trimming though.[^2] Some chapters like the one explaining how CSS selectors affect render times will probably remain evergreen when you need to squeeze out every last drop of performance.
+It's not all dusty old tricks for long-resolved difficulties like string concatenation and trimming though.[^2] Some chapters like the one explaining how CSS selectors affect render times will remain evergreen when you need to squeeze out every last drop of performance.
 Keep in mind that browser developers haven't been sitting idle this past decade and some optimizations might be less impactful than they once were.

 ## Worth The Read?